robertchase/spindrift/doc/DAO.md

 If a `foreign key` relationship is not available, or not desired, the `join` method accepts additional parameters to specify tables and columns to use in the operation.

-#### DAO independence

-Each `DAO`
-is independently updated.
-In other words,
-when a `save` or `delete` is applied to a `Root` in the example query result above, the action will not be passed to the contained `Node`.

-Each `DAO` instance is unaware of the other `DAO` instances.
-In other words, changes to one `DAO` instance will not change another, even if the `table` and `primary key` are the same; as well, changes to the database will not be reflected in an already created `DAO` instance.

-The `DAO` is a way to move data between the database and python.
-No relational integrity or transaction state is maintained in python.
-No idea of "dirty" or "stale" objects is enforced.